Welcome to The Resource Center

 The mission statement is not merely reflective of a lofty purpose.
 It is the result of a collective commitment sustained through the personal and financial support of our community, our government, and countless supporters and benefactors.
 By visiting our Web site, you are indicating that you share our concern about improving the lives of persons with disabilities and their families.

 The Resource Center is governed by a Board of Directors composed of community leaders and family members who volunteer their time, experience and expertise to guide our agency in pursuing its mission.
+The Resource Center is the Chautauqua County Chapter of The Arc New York.

 As you view our Web site, you will gain an understanding of our dedication toward meeting the challenge of fulfilling our mission in the face of ever-changing expectations, demands, opportunities, and constraints.
 While we work hard to provide the best possible services and supports, we know we can do even better, so we are continually trying to remain on the cutting edge of developing new services, new strategies for individual, family and community support, and innovative ways of delivering them.